koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/rest-apis.md

 - Establish standard web application settings, such as the port to use for connection and the location of templates used for response rendering.
 - Add additional request processing middleware at any point within the request handling pipeline.

 The `koiiNode.js` under the `_koiNode` directory provides an `app` object for creating the REST APIs.
-It's usage can be demonstrated as below.
+Its usage can be demonstrated as below.

 <!--
 ```javascript